Secure Your Deck with the Right Bolts

 Keeping You Safe

 The No. 1 challenge in building a deck is the safety of those who are going to use it.
 When decks are suspended in the air, this is particularly important.
 But even decks built low to the ground can pose significant safety issues if not properly installed.
 Never take shortcuts when building a deck.
-It’s tempting to fasten to fiberboard, use nails or even chisel out a portion of the rim joist so carriage bolts that are too short can be capped with nuts and washers.
-But each of these shortcuts will damage the integrity of your deck and lead to situations that are dangerous for you, your family and your guests.
+It's tempting to fasten to fiberboard, use nails or even chisel out a portion of the rim joist so carriage bolts that are too short can be capped with nuts and washers.
+But each of these shortcuts will damage your deck's integrity and lead to dangerous situations for you, your family and your guests.

 Pressure-treated wood uses chemicals that can accelerate the appearance of corrosion unless you use the appropriate fasteners.
 When building a deck that features pressure-treated wood, use galvanized screws whose galvanizing thickness is between .75 and 1.5 millimeters.
 Look for galvanized materials from A153 to F2329 to achieve this thickness.